autotraderuk/oliver-twist/README.md

 - `./generate.sh`
 - inspect the generated images in `./docs/diagrams/output/`
 - if you're happy with the results, run `./copy.sh` so that they are copied over to `./docs/images`
-- you can now reference those images. ie. in RULES.md
+- you can now reference those images. e.g. in `.docs/rules.md`

 ### Creating a distribution